CAR SHIPPING TO AUSTRALIA – RULES & REGULATIONS

 CALL US ON 01525 851545 IF YOU NEED HELP FINDING INFORMATION

 The Australian Government is continually updating the rules, regulations and duty / tax rates.
-It is important that any advice received is current and that confirmation of any information or procedures is checked with the appropriate Authority in Australia.
+It is important that any advice received is current and is checked with the appropriate Authority in Australia.

 PERSONAL IMPORT APPROVAL.
 Please read carefully the rules regarding personal import approval and 12 months UK use and ownership unless exempt if the vehicle is older than 1989.
-All vehicles require an import approval and this should be obtained prior to shipment (allow 4–8 weeks).
-A car cannot be collected from the Australian port without an Import Approval.
+All vehicles require an import approval and this should be obtained prior to shipment (allow 4–6 weeks).
+A car should not be shipped until an Import approval is granted by DIT Canberra.

 COMPLIANCE TO AUSTRALIAN DESIGN RULES.
 Converting a vehicle to full Australian Safety and Emission Control Standards is virtually impossible but is not required if one of the following conditions are met: